suzuki-shunsuke/guide-github-action-renovate/docs/detail.md

 If a workflow is run only when specific files are changed, you can't add the workflow's jobs to `Status checks that are required.`, so even if the workflow fails you can merge a pull request.
 This is undesirable.

 To solve the issue, you should merge the workflow to one workflow which is always triggered and add jobs to `status-check` job's `needes`.
+We call this workflow `one workflow`.
 And to run jobs only when specific files are changed, you should use [dorny/paths-filter](https://github.com/dorny/paths-filter) or similar action.

 e.g.